-Winter Is Good
+Put On a Hat, Please

 Remember that even when it’s chilly, basic safety measures still apply, and they’re even more crucial now, when hundreds of thousands of Americans are getting sick every day.
 Maintain your distance.
 Wear a mask.
 Avoid any situations that increase your risk.
 “It would defeat the purpose to travel in a car with someone outside your household to get to a place to do an outdoor activity,” says Lisa Miller, an epidemiology professor at the University of Colorado School of Public Health.

 Dressing warm in freezing weather can sound daunting, but you need to follow only a few basic principles.
 Our bodies always give off heat to regulate our internal temperature, and the key to keeping warm in wintry conditions is to retain that heat.
 You can do that by layering up, starting with a shirt with a high collar and long sleeves to cover as much skin as possible.
-(Cotton is fine, Deeter said, unless you’re going to sweat—more on that later.)
 Pile on a middle layer, such as a sweatshirt, to provide some insulation, and an outer layer that protects against the wind.

 On the bottom, avoid jeans, which are terrible for winter because denim doesn’t provide much insulation at all.
 “I think a lot of people threw out their jeans with COVID,” Deeter said.
 “Just leave those in the garbage bin.”
 Layer up, following the same rules for your upper body.
 Deeter recommends starting with long underwear or fleece-lined leggings, then adding a pair of the soft pants many of us have defaulted to wearing every day.
 If it’s very cold, top with snow pants.
 In general, plan to overdress; better to remove a layer if you start feeling warm than to wish you’d brought that extra hoodie.